Yandex Cloud

 • Access from Serverless

-7. After configuring all settings, click Create cluster.
+7. After specifying all the settings, click Create cluster.

 1.2.
 Connect DataSphere1.2.
 Connect DataSphere